Getting Started With A Kids Garden: A Beginner’s Guide To Gardening For Kids

 Do A Temp Check

-This toy includes soil and seeds, allowing them to plant their very own garden and watch it grow.
+This toy includes soil and plant seeds, allowing them to plant their very own garden and watch it grow.
 They can check it every day, water it as needed, and even make sure it gets enough sunlight too.

 Encourage Them To Dig In The Dirt